sophialiang12/linked-blog-starter-md/remote-cyberattacks/All India Institute of Medical Sciences/Case Details.md

 - Malware used: Wammacry, Mimikatz, and Trojan Cybersecurity firms Recorded Future and Sentinel Labs identified the group as an ChamelGang which used the ransomware CatB [source](https://www.medianama.com/2024/06/223-china-backed-hacker-group-behind-aiims-attack-report/)
 - ChamelGang uses ransomware to distract from their cyber espionage operations: "Adversarial countries are also afforded plausible deniability in such cases, as they **can blame independent cyber criminals** instead of **state-sponsored cyber-spies**.
 Misattributing cyberespionage activities as cybercriminal operations can result in strategic repercussions" [Sentinel report](https://www.darkreading.com/ics-ot-security/china-nexus-group-using-ransomware-to-disguise-cyber-espionage-activities)
+- These actors are aiming to gain and retain access to critical systems and data that can be used to target institutions and key decision-makers in times of peace or geopolitical conflict [source](https://sectrio.com/blog/deciphering-the-latest-attack-on-aiims/)
 ## Perspectives
 [[Doctors]]
 [[Patients]]